taming-the-state-in-react/taming-the-state-in-react/manuscript/04-redux-advanced/00-advanced-redux.md

 ## Challenge: Snake with Redux and Async Actions

-- extract the timeout functionality into a simple delayed action first, but then use redux thunk and/or redux saga to accomplish it
+- extract the timeout functionality into a simple delayed action first, but then use redux saga to accomplish it